Spinning top: Competitions

 There are many official competitions for top spinning as a sport, such as the U. S. National Championships and the World Championships.
 During the COVID-19 pandemic contests would be often held online, with contestants submitting videos.

+The primary international organization that oversees competitive spinning top games is the International Top Spinners Association (ITSA).

 In popular culture

 The Jean Shepherd story "Scut Farkas and the Murderous Mariah" revolves around top-spinning in the fictional Depression-era American city of Hohman, Indiana.
 The bully and the named top in the title are challenged by Shepherd's ongoing protagonist Ralph and a so-called "gypsy top" of similar design to Mariah named Wolf.

-The Top is a short story by Bohemian writer Franz Kafka.
+"The Top" is a short story by Bohemian writer Franz Kafka.

-Rock band The Cure released The Top album in 1984, named, and at least partially inspired, by the toy of the same name.
-The album includes the title track in which the sound of a spinning top can be heard at the beginning of the song.
+Rock band The Cure released The Top album in 1984, named after, and at least partially inspired by, the toy of the same name.
+A spinning top can be heard at the start of the album's title track.

 The top is a focal element and metaphysical symbol in the movie Inception (2010), directed by Christopher Nolan and starring Leonardo DiCaprio.
 In the final shot, the camera moves over the spinning top just before it appears to be wobbling.

 In 2022, an Armenian-styled spinning top, with the song "Spin the Magic", was chosen as the theme art and the main motif for the 20th edition of Junior Eurovision Song Contest, which will be held in Yerevan, Armenia.